risendy/chessExplorer/README.md

 ## Features
 * importing pgn games into DB from pgn file using symfony command
-* displaying paginated clickable games from db
+* displaying paginated games from the db
 * going through the games with next/prev buttons
-* displaying most popular moves in the position
+* displaying most popular moves in the current position
 * playing the position from the start (useful for opening preparation)
+* basic filters (white/black player, game result)

 ## To do
-* displaying game result for the most popular moves
 * games searching
 * position searching
 * stockfish.js integration to analyse games